Katie Brown (climber)

-Katie Brown (born 1981) is an American female rock climber and early competition climber, who also made notable ascents in sport climbing, big wall climbing and bouldering.
+Katie Brown (born 1981) is an American female rock climber and early competition climber, who has also made notable ascents in sport climbing, big wall climbing, and bouldering.

 Biography

-She began sport climbing in Kentucky at the age of 13, and in 1995 at age 14 she won the X Games and a climbing Junior World Championship in Laval.
-In 1996 and 1997 she won both the Rock Master in Arco, Italy as well as the X Games.
-In 1999 she clinched a World Cup victory in France.
+In 1994, at the age of 13, Brown began sport climbing in Kentucky.

+In 1995, at age 14, Brown won the X Games and a climbing Junior World Championship in Laval.

+In 1996 and 1997, Brown won both the Rock Master in Arco, Italy and the X Games.

+In 1999, Brown clinched a World Cup victory in France.

+Later in 1999, Brown decided to leave the competitive sport behind, although she has continued to climb informally.
+She has been living in the Boulder, Colorado area ever since.

+In 2007, Brown started a newspaper column about climbing for the Boulder Daily Camera.

-In October 2008, she completed an onsight ascent of the northwest face of Yosemite National Park's Half Dome, and afterward, along with climber Lynn Hill, made the first female free ascent of Leaning Tower.
+In October 2008, Brown completed an on-sight (i.e., not previously planned) ascent of the northwest face of Yosemite National Park's Half Dome, and afterward, along with climber Lynn Hill, made the first female free ascent of Leaning Tower.

-Brown was selected as one of the 2009 "Hot 20 under 40" by 7x7SF Magazine, and is the author of the book Girl on the Rocks: A Woman's Guide to Climbing with Strength, Grace, and Courage.
-Around the same time, she was featured in a Citibank ThankYou Card commercial along with Alex Honnold, climbing Fisher Towers near Moab, Utah.
-She also appeared in Rolling Stone and The New York Times.
-She was once described by former world champion Lynn Hill as "the best female climber in the history of the sport."
+In 2009, Brown was selected as one of the "Hot 20 under 40" by 7x7SF Magazine.

+Brown is the author of the book Girl on the Rocks: A Woman's Guide to Climbing with Strength, Grace, and Courage.

+Around the same time, Brown was featured in a Citibank ThankYou Card commercial along with Alex Honnold, climbing Fisher Towers near Moab, Utah.
+She has also appeared in Rolling Stone and The New York Times.

-She left the sport behind and has lived in the Boulder, Colorado area.
-In 2007 she started a newspaper column about climbing for the Boulder Daily Camera and is currently working on a memoir.
+Brown was once described by former world champion Lynn Hill as "the best female climber in the history of the sport."

+As of 2020, Brown was working on a memoir.

-On October 11, 2022, she released the book Unraveled: A Climber’s Journey Through Darkness and Back detailing her struggles and the fallout of her time as a prodigy, which won the 2023 Boardman Tasker Prize for Mountain Literature.
+On October 11, 2022, Brown released the book Unraveled: A Climber’s Journey Through Darkness and Back, detailing her struggles and the fallout of her time as a prodigy, which won the 2023 Boardman Tasker Prize for Mountain Literature.